 The CBN Group operates in a niche market and is therefore subject to a 'Medium' level of Strategic Risk.
-The objective in relation to Strategic Risk is to remain flexible to changes in the environment of the CBN Group so that both growth and changes to the market situation can be adapted to in a swift manner.
+The objective in relation to Strategic Risk is to remain flexible to changes in the business environment so that both growth and changes to the market situation can be adapted to in a swift manner.